 Altitude sickness is a condition of the body.
 It occurs when the body cannot adjust to the high-altitude needs in the mountains.
 The occurrence of this sickness varies from person to person.

 The condition can even become dangerous if the symptoms are not adequately managed.
 That is why having proper and enough acclimatization time is vital while trekking to let the body adjust to the altitude difference.
 Continuing through the trek without properly acclimatizing is harmful, especially for novice trekkers.

 Some common AMS Symptoms

 - Hard sleeping

-The trail contains many highlights as well, like the vantage point of Kalapathar which is famous for its panoramic view of the entire Mount Everest massif.
-Moreover, the holy Tengboche monastery, the Khumbu glacier, and icefall.
+The trail contains many highlights, like the vantage point of Kalapathar, famous for its panoramic view of Mount Everest massif, the holy Tengboche monastery, the Khumbu glacier, and icefall.

 Some Frequently Asked Questions

-Hope you enjoyed this comprehensive guide to Everest Base Camp Trek.
-Now its time to pack up your backpack to go for most iconic Everest Base camp trek.
-Hence, you may find relatives trekking holidays on Everest Base Camp Tour.
-Let’s plan your holiday now: and get custom itineraries and program.
+We hope you enjoyed this comprehensive guide to Everest Base Camp Trek.
+Now it’s time to pack your backpack for the most iconic Everest Base camp trek.
+And check out how to trek to Everest Base Camp for ease to embark on this incredible journey.